The devil, as they say, is in the details. But there are angels in the data.

 NFL Excels with Hard-Hitting Data Analysis

-A few NFL teams have used sports analytics for more than a decade, and more teams are expanding their analytics departments to help them find an edge.
+A few NFL teams have used sports data analytics for more than a decade, and more teams are expanding their analytics departments to help them find an edge.
 Gleaning an advantage from data analysis can be particularly valuable in a league where teams ascend and drop in the standings quickly from year to year.

 To capitalize on this opportunity, teams are looking for analysts to find the insights they need.
 For example, the Baltimore Ravens have hired two analysts: Sandy Weil, who studies game trends and helps with scouting decisions; and Eugene Shen, who works with the coaching staff to evaluate player performance.